Water Color Art

 textured painting which gives me the sense that there is something more

-than the image itself.
+than a flat image itself.
 Monet is said to have put each canvas aside, and

 pulled it out when the particular atmospheric/lighting effect appeared.